 Ferrari 250 Lusso

-The Ferrari 250 Lusso - quick summary
+Ferrari 250 Lusso Model History

 Regarded as one of the most beautiful Pininfarina designs, the Lusso, or GT/L, sold as a road-going car and directly benefited from the successful line of Ferrari 250 GTs.
 It was developed from the dual-purpose 250 GT Short Wheel Base (SWB) which was delivered as both as a full-on competition or a steel-bodied grand touring car.

 Although the Lusso's primary intent was grand touring, it still shared many racing features with the all-conquering 250 GTO race car.
-Both had the same wheelbase, disc brakes, Boranni wheels, suspension and all-aluminum engine.
+Both had the same wheelbase, disc brakes, Boranni wheels, suspension and engine.
 Despite the Lusso's less robust chassis, steel bodywork and more forward mounted engine, many owners rigged their cars with a harness and went racing when a GTO couldn't be ordered.

 One of the most famous Ferrari 250 Lusso models was the Steve Mcqueen Lusso - purchased in 1963 as an early 34th birthday present by his wife Neile, this was to be McQueen’s first Ferrari.

-Current prices range from £400,000 to £650,000.
-As a guide - 3 years ago we bought Lussos from £250,000.
+Current prices range from £1.1 million to £1.5 million for LHD cars with the much rarer RHD cars in the £1.4m - 1.75m range.
+As a guide - 6 years ago we bought Lussos from £250,000!

 We are active buyers for proper cars.
 If you are buying or selling - talk to us first.